Analog Computing with Hybrid Couplers and Phase Shifters: Analog Computation of the DFT

 Corollary~\ref{cor:dft} tells us that we can compute the \gls{dft} of an input vector in the analog domain with a network made exclusively of hybrid couplers and phase shifters.
 Interestingly, we also have a systematic design method to construct such networks for any \gls{dft} with size $N$ power of two, which can be obtained from the Proof of sufficiency of Theorem~\ref{the:1}.
 In that proof, we have shown how to construct a network of hybrid couplers and phase shifters that has a transmission scattering matrix fulfilling Theorem~\ref{the:1}, depending on the permutation matrices $\mathbf{P}_{\ell}$ and the phase shifts $\theta_{\ell,s}$, for $s=1,\ldots,S_\ell$, and $\theta_{\ell,c,11},\theta_{\ell,c,12},\theta_{\ell,c,21}$, for $c=1,\ldots,C_\ell$.
 Such a network is represented in Fig.~\ref{fig:sufficient}.
 Since the \gls{dft} matrix has a decomposition that is a special case of the decomposition in Theorem~\ref{the:1}, we also know how to construct a network of hybrid couplers and phase shifters whose transmission scattering matrix is the \gls{dft} matrix.
 Specifically, the \gls{dft} matrix decomposition in Proposition~\ref{pro:dft} requires $C_\ell=N/2$ and $S_\ell=0$, indicating that in the subnetworks implementing the matrices $\mathbf{D}_{\ell}$ there are $N/2$ hybrid couplers in parallel.
 Furthermore, $\theta_{\ell,c,11}=\theta_{\ell,c,21}=0$ and $\theta_{\ell,c,12}=-2\pi((c-1)\mod 2^{\ell-1})/2^{\ell}$ give that the phase shifts in \eqref{eq:alpha}-\eqref{eq:gamma} boil down to $\alpha_{\ell,c}=0$, $\beta_{\ell,c}=\pi/2-2\pi((c-1)\mod 2^{\ell-1})/2^{\ell}$, and $\gamma_{\ell,c}=-\pi/2$, for $c=1,\ldots,N/2$ and $\ell=1,\ldots,L$.
 We have therefore all the information needed to construct a network in the form of the one in Fig.~\ref{fig:sufficient} that computes the \gls{dft} of the input vector, as represented in Fig.~\ref{fig:dft}.

-It is worth noting that the \gls{dft} matrix is different from the Butler matrix, used for beam steering.
-For implementing the $N\times N$ Butler matrix using hybrid couplers and phase shifters, systematic design procedures have been available since the 1960s \cite{moo64}.
+It is worth noting that the \gls{dft} matrix is different from the Butler matrix used for beam steering, as clarified in Appendix~D. For implementing the $N\times N$ Butler matrix using hybrid couplers and phase shifters, systematic design procedures have been available since the 1960s \cite{moo64}.
 Around the same period, shortly after the introduction of the \gls{fft} algorithm \cite{coo65}, researchers identified a striking conceptual similarity between the Butler matrix and the \gls{fft} \cite{nes68,she68,uen81}.
-Specifically, the signal flow within a Butler matrix resembles the information processing structure of the \gls{fft}, and the operations performed by the hybrid couplers in a Butler matrix correspond to those carried out in the \gls{fft} algorithm.
-Nevertheless, despite this analogy, we are not aware of any method for performing the \gls{dft} in the analog domain using hybrid couplers and phase shifters.
+Specifically, the signal flow graph of a Butler matrix resembles the information processing structure of the \gls{fft}, and the operations performed by the hybrid couplers in a Butler matrix correspond to those carried out in the \gls{fft} algorithm.
 Very recently, an inspiring work proposed computing the \gls{dft} in the analog domain with \gls{em} signals by stacking multiple transmissive metasurfaces with suitably designed transmissive properties \cite{an24}, thereby differing from our approach.